 Nevertheless, some of the worst writing ever to emerge is from the BLOGOSPHERE.

-As a frequent blogger, I take an interest in other blogs, especially those that suggest topics that appeal to me.
+As a frequent blogger, I take an interest in other blogs, reading those that appeal to me.
 It seems, though, that many of the blogs are not as strongly written as they once were.

 It doesn’t take a lot of time to read the content over and search for flaws.
 Copy editing also identifies sentences that are ‘mind dumps’ from the author.
 They make perfect sense to the writer but require several read-throughs before someone else can understand what they are trying to say.